Mohammed bin Rashid offers condolences on death of Mohammed Ali Sultan Al Ulama

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, offered his condolences on the death of the late Sheikh Mohammed Ali Abdul Rahman Sultan Al Olama, one of Dubai’s distinguished scholars, during his visit on Wednesday to the mourning tent at Al Khawaneej Council in Dubai..
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, may God protect him, offered his condolences on the death of the late Sheikh Mohammed Ali Abdul Rahman Sultan Al Olama, one of Dubai’s distinguished scholars, during His Highness’s visit yesterday to the mourning tent at Al Khawaneej Council in Dubai.

+His Highness expressed his sincere condolences and sympathy to the family of the deceased, praying to God Almighty to bestow His mercy and forgiveness upon him, to grant him a place in His spacious gardens, and to inspire his family with patience and solace.

 Follow our latest local and sports news, and the latest political and economic developments via Google News